Clean energy activists want Hillsborough County to hold public discussions on ending fossil fuel use

 Dave Coleman, a Hillsborough resident for 23 years, spoke during the rally on behalf of seniors living on a fixed income.
 He said the recent rate hikes have forced him to make some hard decisions.

-"I cut my food budget and I pay my TECO bill first out of my food money," he said.
+"I cut my food budget and I pay my TECO bill first out of my food money," Coleman said.

 Black and Latino communities are disproportionately affected by these rate hikes, which can lead to gentrification and evictions, said Getulio Gonzalez-Mulattieri with the League of United Latin American Citizens, or LULAC.